emnikhil/Machine-Learning-Projects/Breast Cancer Classification/README.md

     2.Benign(does not spreads faster in body)

 The Benign Means to the Non-Presence of cancer in the patient.
 We will use SVM-classifier to classify the type of cancer.
-We use different features of tumer such as RADIUS, TEXTURE, PERIMETER, AREA, SMOOTHNESS
+We use different features of tumer such as RADIUS, TEXTURE, PERIMETER, AREA, SMOOTHNESS, etc.